 You’ve been losing weight steadily for weeks.
 Then it stops.
 The scale refuses to move for days, then a week, then two weeks.
 You’re still taking your medication, eating well, and doing everything right — but nothing’s happening.

 This is a plateau, and it happens to nearly every patient on GLP-1 and related weight loss medications.
 It’s not a sign that the medication stopped working.
-It’s a normal biological response that your physician knows how to manage.
+It’s a normal biological response that your licensed provider knows how to manage.

 Why Plateaus Happen